parsonsmatt/MelodyScout/README.md

 ## Todo:

+* Before Deploying Beta:
   * Clean up the UI/UX:
     * Releases
       * Create new Artist from Contribution forms
     * Artists
       * Create new Release from Contribution forms
+  * Figure out monetization
+    * Google AdSense (text ads only)
+    * Amazon affiliate links (query from release+album name)
+    * Create necessary roles for subscription service
+* After Deploying Beta:
   * Currently, Notices build up for Users.
 They have a dismissal feature.
     1. User `has_a` NoticeConfiguration which controls how the user gets notified.
       * Email?
 SMS?
       * Daily?
 Weekly?
 Monthly?
       * Every [period of time] [contact] user about [notices]
-* Figure out monetization
-  * Google AdSense (text ads only)
-  * Amazon affiliate links (query from release+album name)
-  * Create necessary roles for subscription service

 ## Things you may want to cover: